 “The script doesn’t take itself too seriously…I mean the characters do, but that’s what’s ridiculous about them,” Gosling laughs.
 “I think that’s also what makes you root for March and Healy—because they want to be, or are pretending to be, more than they are.”

-The producer of hits such as Lethal Weapon, Die Hard and The Matrix, Joel Silver recalled reading the screenplay for the first time, “It was a page turner; it had a tremendous pace to it.
+The producer of hits such as Lethal Weapon, Die Hard and The Matrix, Joel Silver recalled reading the screenplay for the first time, “It was a page-turner; it had a great pace to it.
 It was one of those scripts where you start reading it and, before you know it, you’re done.
-I knew it would give us an opportunity to take the audience on a wild ride, and that’s something Shane is really great at doing.”
+I knew it would allow us to take the audience on a wild ride, and that’s something Shane is really great at doing.”

 “It felt good to be on a film with Joel again,” says Black.
 “He’s a high-energy force of nature in this business.
 He’s also a virtual encyclopaedia of movie history and all things cinematic, so listening to him is always fascinating and working with him is a privilege.
 Plus he has a knack for finding the same things intriguing in a movie as I do, and he respects the kinds of stories I like to tell.
 So I think Joel and I will continue to make movies together…I certainly hope so.”

 Director Shane Black does not direct too many films, so let’s welcome it when he does!